fajmanjir/php-removed-generics-proposal/README.md

 ## Definitions

-- _native type_ - data type which can be used as native type in parameter type, return type or property type definition in PHP 8.2 and later
+- _currently parsable type_ - data type which can be used as native type in parameter type, return type or property type definition in PHP 8.2 and later